rsyslog/rsyslog/source/configuration/modules/ommail.rst

 extremely limited number of cases.

-Please note that ommail is especially well-suited to work in tandem with :doc:`imfile <imfile.html>` to watch files for the occurence of specific things to be alerted on.
+Please note that ommail is especially well-suited to work in tandem with :doc:`imfile <imfile>` to watch files for the occurence of specific things to be alerted on.
 So its scope is far broader than forwarding syslog messages to mail recipients.